bcgov/common-service-showcase/collections/_services/certbot.md

 - Leverages and extends [https://certbot.eff.org/](https://certbot.eff.org/){:target="_blank"} for managing (create/renew) certificates
 - Should only be executed on Openshift Container Platform
 - Creates an OpenShift CronJob which will run on a regular schedule for renewing TLS certificates
-- If a cert is created/renewed, patch the new certificate to the managed OpenShift routes
+- If a certificate is created/renewed, patch the new certificate to the managed OpenShift routes

 #### Self-hosted

-If you want to host your own version of Certbot, you can start by:
+If you want to deploy your own version of Certbot, you can start by:

 - Reading the project [README file](https://github.com/BCDevOps/certbot/blob/master/README.md){:target="_blank"} to learn about what you'll need